eugf/raspberry_pi_setup_guide/README.md

 ![Rpi0W-SSH](https://user-images.githubusercontent.com/12764347/90437262-13374580-e0a0-11ea-90e2-eb2173240081.png)

 Mac users:
-- Go to your apps and search for the Terminal > type in:
+- Go to your applications and open up a Terminal > type in:
 ```
 ssh pi@192.xxx.xx.xxx
 ```
-  - Replace the digits at the end with your Raspberry Pi's IP address
+  - Replace the digits after the @ symbol with your Raspberry Pi's IP address

 See [here](https://www.servermania.com/kb/articles/ssh-mac/) for more info

+##### <ins>STEP 6 - Logging into the Pi</ins>
 Once you've successfully connected over SSH, you are now operating over the command line in the Raspberry Pi, also called "command line interface" (CLI).
-It will ask for the default login credentials of the Raspberry Pi, which we are going to change immediately for security reasons
+At this point, your computer is remotely accessing your Raspberry Pi and can run any programs from here (provided you know what to type in).
+But first, it will ask for the default login credentials of the Raspberry Pi, which we are going to change IMMEDIATELY for security reasons.

 - Login as > pi
   - Password is > raspberry
 - Type in: